 How did you decide which flavours you wanted to produce?

-Initially we made a Pomegranate, Lemon and Rosemary, it was beautiful but unfortunately other than the rosemary none of the ingredients were local.
-We live in such a beautiful part of country we really wanted to use produce that was found growing in Dorset and the New Forest.
+Initially, we made a Pomegranate, Lemon and Rosemary, it was beautiful but unfortunately other than the rosemary none of the ingredients were local.
+We live in such a beautiful part of the country we really wanted to use produce that was found locally.

 What is the one flavour that you think everyone should try and why?

 That’s a tough one!
 The thing we’ve learned is that everyone has their own taste and very differing pallets.
 If you were looking for a good allrounder we’d say Raspberry.
-Our drinks are so versatile you can drink them with anything, as a G&T, in with your favourite fizz like a Kir Royale, or as part of a cocktail.
+Our drinks are so versatile you can drink them as a G&T, with your favourite fizz, or as part of a cocktail.
 The raspberry makes a great clover club or a French martini!

 How important has keeping production local been to you?